The contraceptive injection – Everything you need to know

 Pros

-• Great for stopping periods, 47% of women at 12 months of using had no bleeding.
-This may also help people with endometriosis, heavy bleeding or premenstrual syndrome (PMS)
+- Great for stopping periods, 69% of The Lowdown users report that the injection stopped their periods (data taken from November 2024).
+This may also help people with endometriosis, heavy bleeding, migraines or premenstrual syndrome (PMS)

 Cons